Flawxd/Dual-Compatibility-LOB/README.md

 # gpu_lob - CUDA/HIP-Accelerated Python Library

 A high-performance CUDA/HIP-accelerated Python library for limit order book processing.
-This project does NOT work on WSL (at least for AMD, as it does not recognize the GPU), please do not try to build it on WSL.
-I have not tested this project for NVIDIA GPUs (as I do not have one), but I am conviced it should work.
+This project was made to work on Windows, do not try to build it on WSL or Linux.
-In hindsight, I should have bought an NVIDIA GPU, but money was tight.
-This project was tested on a 9060 XT.

 ## Prerequisites